vulnz/redide/README.md

 #  Feel free to comment/merge/clone this repo.
-For compilation save code for tab 1 = redscript.red, for tab 2 = redscript2.red , for tab 3 = redscript3.red
+For compilation of saved code in tab 1 save file to redscript.red, for tab 2 = redscript2.red , for tab 3 = redscript3.red

 Also if code do not run after load - press space inside code and it will work